xianlinbox/daily_practise/databricks/de-databricks-2.md

 UPDATE ...
 SET ...
 WHERE ...: Modify existing rows.
 DELETE FROM ...
 WHERE ...: Remove rows.
 MERGE INTO ...
 USING ...
 ON ...
 WHEN MATCHED ...
 WHEN NOT MATCHED ...: Perform UPSERT (update or insert) operations efficiently.

+subquery1 UNION [ ALL | DISTINCT ] subquery2: return the result of subquery1 plus the rows of subquery2
+subquery1 INTERSECT [ALL | DISTINCT] subquery2: return set of rows which are in both subqueries subquery1 EXCEPT [ALL | DISTINCT ] subquery2: Returns the rows in subquery1 which are not in subquery2.
 ```

 #### Security